Malaysian Red Crescent Society: First aid training

 The MRC initiated a programme called "A First Aider in Every Home".
 The objective of the programme is to have at least 1 person trained in first aid in every Malaysian family.

 MRC jointly organized a first aid course for the visually impaired with the Saudi Red Crescent and the Malaysian Association for the Blind.

 Medical care

 From February 2023, MRC and Maaedicare Charitable Foundation have teamed up to deliver free, affordable healthcare in Malaysia via Klinik Amal Percuma.
 The clinic will provide free medical services such as primary care, chronic disease management, health education and counselling to underserved folk, and 16 free clinics will be set up in various states.

 Disaster response

 Flood

 MRC responded to the 2007 Johor floods.
 The U.S. Agency for International Development (USAID) provided $50,000 to the Malaysian Red Crescent to support emergency relief efforts, and the IFRC allocated CHF 50,000 (US$41,425) from the Disaster Relief Emergency Fund (DREF).

 Typhoon

 On 25 December 1996, the Malaysian state of Sabah in Borneo was hit by Tropical Storm Greg.
-In response, the MRC manned 3 relief centres for the victims and distributed food to those affected.
+In response, the MRC staffed 3 relief centres for the victims and distributed food to those affected.